arbrown/banqi/docs/LEGACY_PAO_OVERVIEW.md

     *   The Cannon moves differently when capturing.
 *   **Capturing:**
     *   A piece can capture an opponent's piece if the capturing piece has a higher or equal rank.
-    *   The King/General can capture the Pawn, but the Pawn can capture the King/General.
+    *   The King can capture the Pawn, but the Pawn can capture the King.
     *   The Cannon captures by jumping over a single piece (of any color) in a straight line to land on an opponent's piece.
 *   **Winning:** A player wins when the opponent has no legal moves left.